 Injured in a car crash that wasn't your fault?
 The resulting medical bills, lost wages, and other expenses can leave your finances in shambles.
 Fortunately, filing a personal injury insurance claim or lawsuit can help you recover appropriate compensation for your car accident injuries and damages.
-However, in order to collect a fair recovery, you'll have to carefully document each and every expense—or risk missing out on compensation you need and deserve.
+However, in order to collect a fair recovery, you'll have to carefully document each and every expense—or risk missing out on the compensation you need and deserve.
 Here's what you need to know about keeping track of your car crash bills, and how our skilled Inland Empire attorneys can help you stay organized in order to build a strong case for damages.

 After an accident, victims can potentially recover compensation for a wide range of economic and non-economic losses.
 Economic damages are those that have a corresponding monetary value, such as medical bills and lost wages—these are the losses you'll need to prove with documentary evidence.
 You can also seek recovery for non-economic damages, like physical pain and suffering and psychological trauma.
 Unlike economic damages, these losses have subjective value.
 After reviewing your case, your attorney can discuss which types of damages may apply.